-THE VICTORIA CROSS, MILITARY MEDAL AND CAMPAIGN MEDALS AWARDED TO COMPANY SERGEANT MAJOR JAMES OCKENDON, ROYAL DUBLIN FUSILIERS, IS TO BE SOLD AT AUCTION BY NESBITS ANTIQUES AUCTIONS OF SOUTHSEA.
+THE VICTORIA CROSS, MILITARY MEDAL AND CAMPAIGN MEDALS AWARDED TO COMPANY SERGEANT MAJOR JAMES OCKENDON, ROYAL DUBLIN FUSILIERS, HAVE BEEN WITHDRAWN FROM NESBITS ANTIQUES AUCTIONS OF SOUTHSEA, HAMPSHIRE.

 ( select to enlarge )